matplinta/ecommerce-reports-prefect/README.md

 #### Email via Gmail

-Secret `gmail-app-pass` of type `EmailServerCredentials` for Gmail account, containing App Password token Variable `emails-to-send` which is a list of strings of e-mail addresses to which emails should be sent.
+- Secret `gmail-app-pass` of type `EmailServerCredentials` for Gmail account, containing App Password token,
+- Variable `emails-to-send` which is a list of strings of e-mail addresses to which emails should be sent.

 #### Slack

-Secret `slack-oauth-token` of type `SlackCredentials` for Slack App, Slack bot OAuth token Variable `slack-channel` being a string with name of slack channel onto which the message should be sent.
+- Secret `slack-oauth-token` of type `SlackCredentials` for Slack App, Slack bot OAuth token,
+- Variable `slack-channel` being a string with name of slack channel onto which the message should be sent.
 App slack bot should be added to the channel prior.

 ## Running and scheduling the flows